jqswang/txsampler-ae/README.md

    ```
    $ get_benchmark_and_input.sh
    ```
-   The input file is quite large and it may take 15mins to finish the decompression.
+   The input file is quite large and it may take 15 mins or longer to finish the decompression.

    You will see a folder ```/data/txsampler_benchmark```.
    Let's go there to set some environmental variables: